John Sterling | Editor-in-Chief

-John joined Genetic Engineering & Biotechnology News as an assistant editor in 1984 and became editor-in-chief in 1989.
-He holds a B.S. in biology from CCNY and a Master of Arts in journalism from the University of Minnesota.
+John joined GEN as an assistant editor in 1984 and became chief editor in 1989.
+He holds a B.S. in Biology from The City College of New York and a Master of Arts in journalism from the University of Minnesota.
 John also was a graduate student at Hunter College where he majored in biological anthropology, focusing on the morphological and genetic aspects of human evolution.

-He is an active member of the National Association of Science Writers, the Society of Professional Journalists, and the American Association of Anthropological Genetics and has received journalism fellowships from the University of Minnesota, the University of Maryland, and the Virginia Bioinformatics Institute at Virginia Tech University.
-He is a frequent guest speaker and moderator of biotechnology panel discussions at conferences in the U.S., Europe, and Asia.
-In 2009, John was selected to serve as co-chair of the program committee for the Biotechnology Industry Organization's annual conference in Chicago in May 2010.
+He is an active member of the National Association of Science Writers, the Society of Professional Journalists, and the American Association of Anthropological Genetics.
+He has received journalism fellowships from the University of Minnesota, the University of Maryland, and the Virginia Bioinformatics Institute at Virginia Tech University.
+He is a frequent and authoritative guest speaker and panel moderator at international biotech conferences.
+John served as co-chair of the program committee for the Biotechnology Industry Organization’s annual conference in Chicago in 2010.

-John is a former intercollegiate ice hockey player at CCNY and still lives and dies with the New York Rangers.
+John is a former intercollegiate ice hockey player and still lives and dies with the New York Rangers.